ChristianScarpati/ChristianScarpati/README.md

 ## 🚀 About Me

-- 📍 I live in Maintal, Germany.
+- 📍 I live in Frankfurt, Germany.
 - 🏫 I hold a degree in Marketing from the Universidad de Palermo.
 - 🖥️ I completed an intensive Full Stack programming bootcamp at Plataforma 5.
 - 🌍 I speak Spanish (C2), English (C1), German (B1), and Russian (A2).